keu/docs/learn/airflow-sagemaker.md

 """
 This DAG shows an example implementation of machine learning model orchestration using Airflow and AWS SageMaker.
-Using the AWS provider's SageMaker operators, Airflow orchestrates getting data from an API endpoint and pre-processing it (task-decorated function), training the model (SageMakerTrainingOperator), creating the model with the training results (SageMakerModelOperator), and testing the model using a batch transform job (SageMakerTransformOperator).
+Using the AWS provider's SageMaker operators, Airflow orchestrates getting data from an API endpoint and pre-processing it (task-decorated function), training the model (SageMakerTrainingOperatorAsync), creating the model with the training results (SageMakerModelOperator), and testing the model using a batch transform job (SageMakerTransformOperatorAsync).

 The example use case shown here is using a built-in SageMaker K-nearest neighbors algorithm to make predictions on the Iris dataset.
 To use the DAG, add Airflow variables for `s3_bucket` (S3 Bucket used with SageMaker